Home for the Holidays: Clean-Up 101

 Don’t waste precious time ironing a wrinkled tablecloth — throw it in the dryer, then shake out the wrinkles and put it on the table.

 To provide instant ambiance, buy several pots of poinsettias and place them in the entry hall, living and dining rooms, and the guest bathroom.
-Arrange plain white pillar candles (they’re less likely to drip or tip over than tapers in candlesticks) on clear or holiday-colored plastic dessert plates.
+Arrange plain white pillar candles (they’re less likely to drip or tip over than tapers in candlesticks) on colorful dessert plates.
 Don’t forget to arrange them around the fireplace, in the hall, and in the powder room.

 When company arrives unannounced, create a festive atmosphere by sticking one of those fragrant plug-ins into an outlet, lighting candles, and putting on a favorite CD of holiday tunes.